Ness of Brodgar: Finds

 Excavations have revealed several buildings, both ritual and domestic, and the works suggest there are likely to be more in the vicinity.
 Pottery, cremated animal bones, stone tools, and polished stone mace heads have been discovered.
-Some of the stone slabs are decorated with geometrical lozenges typical of other Neolithic sites.
+All of the main structures have stone slabs with geometric designs carved into them typical of other nearby Neolithic sites like Skara Brae.
+Structures 1 and 8 also had signs of pigment on some of their stones.
+The main techniques for stone decoration found at the site are scratching, carving, peeking, pick dressing, and painting.
+Many of the stones are also cup-marked.

 There are the remains of a large stone wall (the "Great Wall of Brodgar") that may have been 100 m long and 6 m or more wide.
-It appears to traverse the entire peninsula where the site is located, and may have been a symbolic barrier between the ritual landscape of the Ring and the mundane world around it.
+It appears to traverse the peninsula where the site is located, and may have been a symbolic barrier between the ritual landscape of the Ring and the mundane world around it.

-A baked clay artefact known as the "Brodgar Boy", and thought to be a figurine with a head, body, and two eyes, was unearthed in the rubble of one structure in 2011.
-It was found in two sections, the smaller of which measures 30 mm, but is thought to be part of a still larger object.

 In 2013, an intricately inscribed stone was found in structure 10, described as "potentially the finest example of Neolithic art found in the UK for several decades".
 The stone is inscribed on both sides.
 A few days later archaeologists discovered a carved stone ball, a very rare find of such an object in situ in "a modern archaeological context".

 Later finds include Skaill knives (Note: A Skaill knife is a flaked stone with a sharp edge used for cutting.
 This neolithic tool is named after Bay of Skaill find site, the location of the World Heritage Site Skara Brae on Orkney.)

 and hammer stones, and another, perhaps even bigger wall.
 The dig involves archaeologists from Orkney College and from the universities of Aberdeen, Cardiff, and Glasgow.

+Six Neolithic carved stone balls made of camptonite with an average diameter of 65.58 millimetres and an average knob diameter of 36.46 millimetres were found at the site.
+They are currently held in The Orkney Museum.